ns-rse/python-maths/.github/ISSUE_TEMPLATE/01_zero_division.md

 ### Add a `try: ... except: ...` to capture `ZeroDivisionError`

-Replace line 55 in the `pythoncalculator/arithmetic.py` which currently reads.
+Replace line 55 in the `pythonmaths/arithmetic.py` file which currently reads.

 ```python
     return x / y